 Investment management fees are charged for portfolio management services in accordance with an investment management agreement with CIM.
 Investment management fees accrue on the basis of 1.50% per annum of the market value of the equity securities in Urbana's investment portfolio and 0.50% of the market value of the fixed income securities in the corporation's investment portfolio.
-Out of the investment management fees, CIM pays for certain administrative services including brokerage fees for the purchase and sale of securities, maintaining financial and corporate records, calculating the net asset value of the corporation and regulatory filings.
-During the six month period ended June 30, 2007, investment management fees of \$585,890 were paid to CIM.
+Out of the investment management fees, CIM pays for certain administrative services including brokerage fees for the purchase and sale of securities, maintaining financial and corporate records, and regulatory filings.
+During the year ended December 31, 2007, investment management fees of \$1,899,428 were paid to CIM.
 The investment management fees are accrued and paid quarterly in arrears.